roopekj/blog/_posts/2025-01-10-immutability-at-home.markdown

 ![](/blog/assets/immutability_2.png){:width="500px"}

 This is an important part of Rust's type system and increases predictability, readability and error resiliency.
-This is not the case in dynamically typed languages such as javascript, where the following code is perfectly valid:
+This is not the case in dynamically typed and "mutable by default" languages such as javascript, where the following code is perfectly valid:

 ![](/blog/assets/immutability_3.png){:width="500px"}

-In such dynamically typed languages, you usually need to go out of your way to define an immutable variable.
+In such languages, you usually need to go out of your way to define an immutable variable.
 However, once you do, the behavior is as expected.
 Trying to modify a "constant" variable's value causes an error:

 ![](/blog/assets/immutability_4.png){:width="725px"}